calculix/ccx2paraview/dev/README.md

 # FRDParser_original.py

-[Original code](https://gitlab.lrz.de/snippets/238) of the FRD parser, written by Lukas Bante, LRZ, in Sep 2017.
+[Original code](https://gitlab.lrz.de/snippets/238) of the FRD parser, written by Lukas Bante, in Sep 2017.